 2. Take care of your hands

-If your hands get sore during the work day, try putting them in cold water for a few minutes.
+If your hands get sore during the workday, try putting them in cold water for a few minutes.
 I used to work at a health club that had a cold plunge pool near the massage treatment room.
-After working with a client I would sometimes go put my hands and forearms in the cold pool for a minute or so and it felt great.
-Like it took all the soreness and fatigue away.
-You can also use a cold pack on your wrists and forearm muscles (just don’t freeze your fingertips).
+After working with a client, I would sometimes put my hands and forearms in the cold pool for a minute or so, and it felt great, relieving all the soreness and fatigue.
+The benefits of cryotherapy techniques like this include reducing inflammation, decreasing muscle soreness, and promoting faster recovery.
+You can also use a cold pack on your wrists and forearm muscles—just be careful not to freeze your fingertips.

 Another recovery tip is to soak your hands in a warm epsom salt bath.
 Epsom salts have been used as a home remedy numerous ailments for hundreds of years.
 Paraffin bath is also a well-known treatment people often use to treat arthritis pain in the hands.